Get out and relax - at the Heber Senator

 Senator Joseph R. Murdock built this 9000 SqFt, 13 bedroom home in 1902 for his wife Margaret and their eleven children.
 For many, many years it was the largest home in the region.
 Joseph was born in Salt Lake City in 1858.
 His parents, Nymphas and Sarah Murdock were early converts to The Church of Jesus Christ of Latter-day Saints.
 They came across the plains from Nauvoo, Illinois in 1846 with the second battalion organized by Brigham Young which included over 500 hand-carts and wagons.

-At age 13, Joseph’s parents decided to move from Salt Lake City up to the Heber Valley (known at that time as “The Valley of the Cones” – in reference to the small geo-thermal cones (domes) which were produced by the minerals from all the geo thermal activity in the valley.
+At age 13, Joseph’s parents decided to move from Salt Lake City to the Heber Valley (known at that time as “The Valley of the Cones” – in reference to the small geo-thermal cones (domes) which were produced by the minerals from all the geo thermal activity in the valley.

 Upon graduating Brigham Young Academy, Joseph returned to the Heber Valley where he continued to work on the family farm while at the same time, he taught elementary school in Charleston.

 In 1878 Joseph married Margaret Wright.
 They were blessed with eleven children – seven daughters and four boys.
 One daughter passed away as an infant, the other ten children lived into adulthood.

 Joseph’s father, Nymphas, decided to open a mercantile store.
 So, Joseph helped his father get the Heber Valley Mercantile off the ground.
 A few years later Joseph’s father turned the mercantile operation over to Joseph.
 In 1904, Joseph built the Heber Valley Bank and became president of it.
 Both the Heber Valley Bank and the Heber Mercantile are still on Heber's Main Street today.